eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Hackdemo Happy Hour and the Code Lounge are not applicable for online only Hackathons.

+# Funding

+The Hackathon requires funding, and that funding increases with the number of participants.
+Participating has always been free; therefore, funding from other sources than participant fees is required.

+## Sponsorship

+The initial funding model was to have Hackathon sponsors sign up to sponsor and fund the Hackathon for one year.
+As part of starting the Hackathon, Cisco volunteered to sponsor and fund the Hackathon for its first year (i.e., three Hackathons, one at each IETF meeting during a calendar year).
+This sponsorship was to rotate.
+Huawei volunteered to sponsor the second year of the Hackathon.
+After the second year, a sponsor for the 3rd year was not found.
+However, the Hackathon had become a proven success.
+Consequently, the IETF decided to fund the Hackathon as part of the IETF meeting, with Hackathon sponsorship being on a best effort basis.

+Online only Hackathons in response to the COVID-19 pandemic, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

+Hackathon sponsorship opportunities are publicized via a dedicated page on the [IETF website](https://www.ietf.org/about/support/hackathon-sponsorship/).

+## Expenses

+The primary expenses associated with the Hackathon are those for hosting an in-person event, e.g., meeting space, food and beverage, etc. It is often challenging to quantify the portion of this associated with the Hackathon from that incurred for the IETF meeting overall.

+### In-person Event Expenses

+The following expenses are associated with in-person participation in a Hackathon.
+When the IETF meeting is online only, these expenses are eliminated.

+#### Meeting Space

+The meeting space for the Hackathon is sometimes included as part of the overall contract for the IETF meeting.
+Other times, additional expense is incurred to secure a large enough space earlier than would otherwise have been required.
+Typically, the space is needed for setup from Friday afternoon before the start of the IETF meeting until Sunday afternoon.
+After the Hackathon, the space is typically repurposed for the IETF Lounge.
+If the size of the Hackathon continues to increase, it might be necessary to use the same space as is later used for the IETF plenary.

+#### Food and Beverage

+Some portion of the food and beverage expense is often included as part of a minimum spend the IETF is obligated to make.
+When a Hackathon sponsor is identified, funds resulting from this sponsorship are typically used to offset food and beverage expenses, or to increase the food and beverage budget.

+The minimum food and beverage for the Hackathon has been,

+* coffee, tea, and water Saturday and Sunday morning
+* lunch Saturday and Sunday

+Additional items, in order of importance, include,

+* beer Saturday evening
+* dinner Saturday evening
+* continental breakfast Saturday and Sunday
+* afternoon snacks Saturday and Sunday

+#### T-shirts

+Hackathon t-shirts are an important part of the Hackathon.
+They have been provided for all in-person Hackathons and greatly appreciated by most participants.
+The also serve as great advertising for the IETF, the Hackathon, and sponsors.
+Cisco or other event sponsors have often covered expenses associated with t-shirts.
+The current model is that the secretariat covers the expenses using whatever funding is available.

+TBD: include size and cost info?

+#### Stickers

+Laptop stickers are popular with developers.
+Stickers have been made available at the Hackathon for those that want them.
+Expenses have been covered by the IETF LLC, Director of Communications and Operations.

+### Remote Participation Expenses

+The following expenses are associated things done primarily to facilitate remote participation in a Hackathon.
+This includes participation when the Hackathon is online only as well as remote participation when the Hackathon is in-person.

+* Meetecho: cost associated with Hackathon kickoff and closing
+* Gather: costs associated with premium service, required to enable more than 25 concurrent users.
+This has not been necessary, but will almost certainly be if Gather becomes a valuable way for Hackathon participants to meet within and across teams.
+* Webex: IETF Webex accounts are made available to champions for the duration of the Hackathon and some period beyond that encompasses at least the rest of the IETF meeting.
+These accounts are available at no additional cost to the IETF at present
+* Network: setup and support of the IETF network, and remote access to it

+The change in timing and extended duration of the Hackathon at an online only IETF meeting increases the duration and use of remote participation facilities from 7 days to 12 days.
+This may result in increases to the cost of providing these facilities.

 # Project Presentations

-Project presentations are an important mechanism for capturing what each team accomplished and sharing this with the IETF community.
+Project presentations are an important mechanism for capturing what each team intends to accomplish, what they actually accomplished, and sharing the results and findings with the IETF community.

 For the first few Hackathons, we had two very distinct types of presentations,

 1. Presentation that served as project pitches at the start of the Hackathon
-2. Presentations that summarizes results at the end of the Hackathon.
+2. Presentations that summarize results at the end of the Hackathon.

 ## Project Pitches

 The project pitches were 5-10 minute presentations by a champion of a project describing what they wanted to do and how they proposed to accomplish it.
 This gave everyone in the room a better understanding of all the projects and helped participants match themselves with appropriate projects.
-This was fantastic when we had a small number of projects, but it became unwieldy as the number of projects increased.
+This worked well when we had a small number of projects, but it became unwieldy as the number of projects increased.
 As knowledge of the Hackathon grew and advanced planning became more common, many participants knew exactly which team they planned to join and wanted to get to work as quickly as possible rather than spend a couple hours listening to presentations.
 Project pitches were dropped from the Hackathon.
-Champions are encouraged to share this type of information in advance via the Meeting Wiki instead.
+Champions are encouraged to share this type of information in advance via the [Meeting Wiki](#meeting-wiki) instead.

 ## Results Summaries

-The project presentations are brief summaries by each team of what problem they tried to solve, what they achieved, and highlights that include lessons learned, feedback to associated working groups, and collaboration with open source communities and other standards organizations.
-We also highlight individuals who are participating in their first IETF Hackathon or first IETF event to facilitate their introduction into the IETF community.
+The results summaries are brief presentation by each team of what problem they tried to solve, what they achieved, and highlights that include lessons learned, feedback to associated working groups, and collaboration with open source communities and other standards organizations.
+They also highlight individuals who are participating in their first IETF Hackathon or first IETF event to facilitate their introduction into the IETF community.
 The production and presentation of results summaries is optional.
 Fortunately, despite the lack of awards and prizes, most teams participate.

-As with the project pitches, results presentations can become unwieldy as the number of projects increases.
-The formula used is to limit the total time for all presentations to 2 hours and allocate time slots based on that.
-Time slots of 3-5 minutes are typical.
+As with the project pitches, results summaries can become unwieldy as the number of projects increases.
+With this in mind, the total time for all results summaries is limited to 2 hours.
+The maximum duration of each presentation is calculated based on the number teams that have indicated the desire to present.
+This maximum is strictly enforced to ensure all teams have the opportunity to present their results.
+Maximum durations of 3-5 minutes are typical.

 All presentation are uploaded to a GitHub repo created specifically for each IETF Hackathon (e.g., [https://github.com/ietf-hackathon/ietf108-project-presentations](https://github.com/ietf-hackathon/ietf108-project-presentations)).
 The contents of this repo are used as the source for all project presentations at the end of the Hackathon and remain as a reference after the Hackathon.